 Local opposition to mine development projects could arise in Mexico, and such opposition could be violent.
-There can be no assurance that such local opposition will not arise with respect to the Company's Mexican operations.
 If the Company were to experience resistance or unrest in connection with its Mexican operations, it could have a material adverse effect on its operations and profitability.
 To the extent the Company acquires mineral properties in jurisdictions other than Mexico, it may be subject to similar and additional risks with respect to its operations in those jurisdictions.